 For students who have decided upon a career within Construction, undertaking the Extended Certificate in Construction means they arrive at University already understanding the fundamentals, which should ultimately give them an advantage over their peers.
 Students may also progress to a Higher National Diploma or Certificate (HND, HNC) in a range of disciplines relating to construction such as: Civil Engineer, Site Management, Architectural Technician and Quantity Surveying Technician.
 If you want to get employment straight away local employers recruit apprentices with the BTEC Extended Certificate qualifications to train them for jobs such as: Civil Engineer, Site Management, Architectural Technician and Quantity Surveying Technician.

-Head of Department: Mr. T. Heaney https://qualifications.pearson.com/en/qualifications/betec-nationals/construction-and-the-builtenvironment-2010.html
+https://qualifications.pearson.com/en/qualifications/betec-nationals/construction-and-the-built-environment-2010.html

 CONSTRUCTION

 (Double Award equivalent to 2 'A' Levels)